BanzaiTokyo/askapp/README.md

 # Django based discussion board and a Q&amp;A system

+## Run project in Docker
+The easiest way to check out askapp is to run it's dockerized version:
+- make sure you have Docker installed
+- run `docker-compose up` from the project folder
+This will run the project available at http://localhost:8000.
+It already has an admin user "askapp" with password "askapp"

 ## Steps to deploy a project:
 - git clone https://github.com/BanzaiTokyo/askapp.git <project_dir>
 - cd <project_dir>